kubernetes/community/events/2017/12-contributor-summit/enabling-kubernetes-ecosystem.md

     * Need to look at human-consumable media, not necessarily machine-consumable

-* Question: do we currate
+* Question: do we curate

     * Do we require "discoverable" things to be maintained/use a CLA/etc?